compsciencelab/mdCATH/README.md

     - Houses tools required for analyzing the dataset.
     - This directory includes various scripts and functions used to perform the analyses and generate the plots presented in the paper.

-- #### `user`
-    - Provides tutorials and example scripts to help new users familiarize themselves with the dataset.
-    - Step-by-step tutorials to guide users through common tasks and procedures using the dataset.
-    - Example scripts that demonstrate practical applications of the dataset in research scenarios.

 ## Citation